220516-Java-Angular-Enterprise/P2-Nutritioknights-backend/README.md

 ## MVP

-- Users will be able to login
+- Users will be able to log in
   - They will have a choice of questioner (that will ask health goals) or just choosing class (High protien : Warrior, Mage : Higher Carb, Tank: Keto ...)
 - Users will be able to enter their health data
   - BMI